The Story Prize

 Book Description

-The founder of The Story Prize, Julie Lindsey, and its director, Larry Dark, created this award to address the lack of one specifically for collections of stories.
-Together they choose three finalists from the previous year’s publications, which are sent to three judges—an author, a bookseller or librarian, and a critic or editor—who, independently of one another, relay their choices.
+The founder of The Story Prize, Julie Lindsey, and its director, Larry Dark, created The Story Prize to address the lack of awards specifically for short story collections.
+Together they choose 3 finalists from the previous year’s publications, which are sent to 3 judges—an author, a bookseller or librarian, and a critic or editor—who, independently of one another, relay their choices.

-The prize is then presented at an annual celebration in New York, where the finalists read from their books and then discuss their work with Dark.
-Excerpts from these interviews—or, in a few cases, the judges’ citations—introduce each story in the book.
-The authors chose the stories included to read at the annual Story Prize event.
+The prize is then presented at an annual celebration in New York, where the finalists read from their books and then discuss their work.
+Excerpts from these interviews—or, in a few cases, the judges’ citations—introduce each story featured in in this landmark short story anthology.

 About the Authors